 On the water in addition to sailing, there are two boat services on which the lake that inspired Arthur Ransome's book, "Swallows and Amazons," can be explored and from which there are magnificent views in all directions.
 Coniston, with the range of facilities and perfect location, is an excellent town in which to base yourself for a thorough exploration of England's most scenic National Park.

-Written by local enthusiast for Coniston hostels
+Written by Travel Expert Coniston

 Howellsey